grid reference TM 050 577

 A large Free House, serving at least 6 real ales, with four guest beers generally available.

-It offers a variety of drinking areas including two main bars and a garde, and has an interesting range of food in the restaurant.
+It offers a variety of drinking areas including two main bars and a garden, and has an interesting range of food in the restaurant.

 There's a full traditional Carvery every Sunday (with 3 meats carved for you and you can help yourself to fresh vegetables).
 Booking is always advisable to secure a table.